Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 Skills in handling interpersonal situations (e.g., ability to help guide day-of communication so that cooperation between multiple people in achieved, such as getting family organized to do family formals)

 Experience shouldn’t be undervalued.
-Though experience and expertise aren’t always correlated, it is generally a rule that a photographer who has shot hundreds of weddings and has shot at your venue multiple times, will probably be more prepared to quickly and smoothly direct photographs at that venue.
+Though experience and expertise aren’t always correlated as we previously mentioned, it is generally a rule that a photographer who has shot hundreds of weddings will have had more “trial and error” to work out various tough situations (schedule changes, timeline troubles, tension between family members, etc.) and if she/he has shot at your venue multiple times, they will probably be more prepared to quickly and smoothly direct photographs at that venue.

 But, know that a photographer who does this is likely going to be above your average cost.